Why It’s Important to Train Tech-Illiterate Employees How to Use Training Software

 Your least tech-savvy employee should never have to miss out on quality training and understanding.
 Just because they aren’t as comfortable with technology as everyone else.
 It can be a big barrier to employees’ learning when you fail to adequately train tech-illiterate workers.
-They need to learn to adapt the training software.
+They need to learn to adapt to the training software.
 If they don’t, they can feel disengaged, disheartened, and discouraged from eLearning.
 So, how do you go about solving this problem?
+First, take a 30-day free trial of eLeaP to get started.

 Why you need to train non-tech savvy employees to use training software